How to Pair Wine with Spring Vegetables

 I promise not to get too far ahead of myself, but the beautifully bright days in Toronto have put an extra spring in my step.
 It amazes me how something as simple as blue sky and a bit of warmth can revive the spirit, giving energy to plan and prosper – the winter weary, cozy hibernation that weighed down the last few months simply forgotten.

 A few early days of an unseasonable heat wave brought me to my kitchen in celebration.
-Armed with early spring produce for a feast of no special occasion other than life and lightness, I happily chopped, diced and minced in the spotlight of sunshine beaming through my windows.
+Armed with early spring produce for a feast of no special occasion other than a celebration of life and lightness, I happily chopped, diced, and minced in the spotlight of sunshine beaming through my windows.

-But, as Seneca once philosophised, luck is what happens when preparation meets opportunity.
-Save the below guide for upcoming trips to the farmers’ market.
+As Seneca once philosophised, luck is what happens when preparation meets opportunity.
+Save the below guide for your next trip to the farmers’ market.

 Left on their own, these verdant spring gems are among the toughest to pair, but luckily, we have a few tricks up our sleeve.
 As discussed in previous blogs, you want to pair the wine to the strongest element on the dish – usually the sauce, spice and seasoning.
 So let's assume these beauties are mostly unadorned save for some olive oil or butter and salt and pepper.